sghall/react-move/README.md

 - React-move also allows you to pass your own custom interpolators.
 It's all springs in react-motion.

+- React-move is also smaller.
+An unminified UMD build of react-motion is 62kb while react-move is 51kb.
+Minified and gzipped react-move (including all its dependencies) is just **9.15kb!**

 ## Installation
 ```bash
 $ yarn add react-move